-We have been on calls with key service providers for major restaurant groups, and the levels of need are very diverse.
-The quick serve restaurants face higher challenges than fine dining, due to the higher number of customers in any given hour.
+For restaurant disinfection, we have been on calls with key service providers for major restaurant groups, and the levels of need are very diverse.
+Quick Serve Restaurants (QSRs) often face higher challenges than fine dining, due to the higher number of customers in any given hour.

 COVID-19 NEWS: April 20, 2020 – The New York Times, “In January, at a restaurant in Guangzhou, China, one diner infected with the novel coronavirus but not yet feeling sick appeared to have spread the disease to nine other people.
 One of the restaurant’s air-conditioners apparently blew the virus particles around the dining room.”
 Full article